 Faced with what the Bible says about God, our sin, and our need for Jesus you have a choice—either you can continue to walk in your own ways apart from Jesus, or you can turn to follow Jesus.

 Jesus gives us true life and true hope for this life and for eternity to come.
 When we commit to turn from our sin and follow him, he also gives us the Holy Spirit.
-The Spirit indwells us, bringing us all the benefits of Jesus’ death and resurrection, and gifting us to serve and honor him.
+The Spirit lives in us bringing us all the benefits of Jesus’ death and resurrection, gifting us to serve others, and helping us honor God.

 (all images from pixabay.com)